 - 1. Press F9 to open the Connect window. - 2.
 With the DOWN ARROW and UP ARROW keys, select the distant server from which you want to copy a playlist. - 3.
 Press ENTER. - 4.
 Press END to go to the playlist bank on the requested page. - 5.
 Select the original playlist to copy with the DOWN ARROW and UP ARROW keys. - 6.
-Press CTRL+C to copy the playlist or CTRL+X to move it. - Press F9 to open the Connect window. - 8.
+Press CTRL+C to copy the playlist. - 7.
+Press F9 to open the Connect window. - 8.
 Select the local server and press ENTER. - 9.
-On the requested playlist bank, select an empty playlist location on your local machine.

-10. Press CTRL+V to paste the playlist.
+On the requested playlist bank, select an empty playlist location on your local machine. - 10.
+Press CTRL+V to paste the playlist.